-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by sloping floors and doors being off-plumb.
+Notes Evidence of settlement/movement has affected the building reflected by sloping floors.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

 Dampness, rot and infestation

 Repair category 2

-Notes High damp readings were recorded in the walls of the lounge and rear porch.
+Notes High damp readings were recorded in the walls to the ground floor hallway and in the kitchen/dining room.
 There is evidence of woodworm in the roof timbers.
-The sub-floor ventilation is very limited.
-There has been damp ingress in the roof void with rot affecting the roof timbers.
+There is inadequate sub floor ventilation.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.